Morning, Tuesday, 29th January 2019

 THIS EVENT IS CPD CERTIFIED

-Attendees will consider potential frameworks for regulatory design and delivery - as well as lessons learnt from voluntary district heating standards.
+Attendees will consider how to improve consumer engagement, as well as new build standards, heat supplier accountability and lessons learnt from voluntary standards.

 The agenda examines how recommendations for regulatory frameworks might address consumer protection standards, improving transparency, and protecting customers from poorly designed infrastructure, as well as the challenges for implementation.

 Attendees will weigh up potential frameworks for regulatory design and delivery, including in the area of planning law - and as well as the possibility of new duties and obligations for key sector participants, such as property developers and heat system operators.

 Further sessions will bring out latest thinking on innovation and growth, looking at new opportunities for heat networks and heat supply in the UK.

 Sessions look at advances in heat technology and its impact on decarbonisation, in areas such as heat recycling and advancing material efficiency.

 We also expect discussion on the integration of heat network systems and infrastructure, and the challenges for implementing projects in urban environments, including old housing stock as well as system maintenance issues and the collaboration needed between industry and local authorities.